Gervane Kastaneer: PEC Zwolle

 In July 2021, Kastaneer signed a two-year deal with Dutch Eredivisie side PEC Zwolle, with an option for another year.
 He made his debut on 15 August in a 1–0 home loss to Vitesse, starting as a right winger before coming off for Chardi Landu in the 65th minute.

+Persib Bandung

+On 8 January 2025, Kastaneer signed one and a half-year contract with Liga 1 Indonesia club Persib Bandung.
+On 6 June 2025, Kastaneer officially left Persib Bandung.

 International career

 Kastaneer was born in the Netherlands and is of Curaçaoan descent.
 Originally a youth international for the Netherlands, he switched and debuted for the Curaçao national team in a 5–0 CONCACAF Nations League win over the US Virgin Islands on 12 October 2018.

+Kastaneer scored his first international hat-trick in a 5–0 win over Saint Lucia during the 2024–25 CONCACAF Nations League B.